Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/multi-region-hub-and-spoke-vnet-with-nva.md

 - Hub virtual networks in each region
 - Hub virtual network peering
-- Subnets for Firewall, Gateway, Bastion, and Private DNS Resolver in each region
+- Subnets for Network Virtual Appliance, Gateway, Bastion, and Private DNS Resolver in each region
-- Azure Route table for Firewall per region
+- Azure Route table for Network Virtual Appliance per region
 - Azure Route table for other subnets and spokes per region

-#### Azure Firewall

-- Azure Firewall per region
-- Azure Firewall public IP per region
-- Azure Firewall policy per region

 #### Azure Bastion